arviCV/eins-backend/README.md

 clone the repository using git bash we have to install the necessary libraries for backend login dependencies.
 Install the testing tools and configure package Json.

+A repository to implement the login or signup backend end-point for project Eins Implements basic user authentication using python, FastApi The frontend wil be ReactJS code
+The database  will be in PostgreSQL we have to create the code in fastapi main.py
+We have create the endpoints for signup,login,logout and current user We have to  create a new user and form fields username and password for sign up To authenticates the user and set a cookie session for the client for login Log out and clears the session cookie
+Returns the current logged-in user info